jenkinsci/crowdstrike-security-plugin/README.md

 * In order to do this, CrowdStrike is offering solutions for developers at build time that allow them to assess their Docker container images and review summarized report data integrated with their favorite CI/CD tools like Jenkins.
 * Customers will use this feature by downloading from Falcon console, and following Falcon documentation to install our plugins on top of their existing self-hosted CI/CD solutions.
 * Customers will then generate a new authentication token within Falcon console, and configure their plugin to use this credential for communication with existing Falcon APIs.
 * Users of this plugin receive a unique HTML view of the Image Assessment report data embedded inside Jenkins.
 * Users of this plugin can choose to use the information Falcon provides to actively abort the deployment of vulnerable container images as an in-line step in the build pipeline.
+* The CrowdStrike Security Plugin now offers flexible container runtime support, allowing users to choose between Docker and Podman through a global configuration option.
+This enhancement provides:
+  - **Runtime Selection**: Easy switching between Docker and Podman environments
+  - **Global Configuration**: Centralized runtime management through Jenkins global settings
+  - **Seamless Integration**: Consistent functionality regardless of chosen runtime
+  - **Backward Compatibility**: Maintains existing Docker workflows while enabling Podman support

 ## About the Image Assessment feature